-The RADIO includes a device address match unit and an interframe spacing control unit that can be utilized to simplify address whitelisting and interframe spacing respectively in Bluetooth[®] low energy and similar applications.
+The RADIO includes a device address match unit and an interframe spacing control unit that can be utilized to simplify address white listing and interframe spacing respectively, in $Bluetooth^{@}$ Smart and similar applications.

 The RADIO also includes a received signal strength indicator (RSSI) and a bit counter.
-The bit counter generates events when a preconfigured number of bits are sent or received by the RADIO.
+The bit counter generates events when a preconfigured number of bits have been sent or received by the RADIO.